 What is a gua sha?

-Gua sha actually means jade scraping.
+Depending on the dialect, gua sha can be translated to mean "red rice," "scraping red," or "scraped sand."
 While it is somewhat new to the Western beauty scene, the technique dates back to 220 CE, first documented in a classical Chinese medicine text called the Shan Han Lun.
 Gua sha was first developed by practitioners to obtain “sha,” or the redness that encourages the skin the heal itself.

 Originally a full-body treatment, gua sha has since been adapted into facial therapy, which is the most common use for it today.
 The scraping, which in the past could be quite aggressive— some practitioners used a coin—has evolved into a gentler technique that involves gliding versus harsh scraping that is gentler in the skin.